- Level: Undergraduate

-The Undergraduate in Fashion Design is 60% Design, 20% Vision, 10% Communications and 10% Business.
-There is visible vertical improvement among the students, from learning the basics of every area in the first year to the ability to create a real collection in the third year, and then up to a master’s level in the fourth year when students choose a specialisation and present their dream collection on a real runway with a jury and international press, supported by a portfolio.
+There is visible vertical improvement among the students, teaching the basics in the first academic year and giving students the possibility to create a real collection in the third year.
+The final year offers master’s level learning; students select a specialization and present their dream collection on a real runway with a jury and international press, supported by a portfolio.

 Classes are all run by teachers from the industry in the new open space Design Lab.
 Students receive a welcome kit with tools and materials to begin and have access to expert guest lectures, an immense library, the computer lab, as well as production machines.
 Field trips to companies, fashion shows and trade fairs in Italy and Europe, as well as applied projects with companies, are all organized throughout the four years.

 Candidates with a secondary school (high school) diploma or equivalent are eligible and selected after the admission process.
 English language proficiency is required.
 Lessons take place from October to June, and amount to a total of 600 contact hours.
 The course is completed with an internship in a fashion company at the end of the fourth year.
 Each academic year is worth 60 credits.